coordinationdesk/end2end_monitoring_dashboard/README.md

 ### Grafana

-Dashboards and datasources should be set for grafana.
+Dashboards and datasources should be set for Grafana.

 They are delivered in the github.

-You could find them in folder:
+You could find them in the following folder:

 ```bash
 ls -al ${WORK_DIR}/deployment/configuration/grafana